matheusb432/rust-course/notes/03-memory.md

 ### Lifetime Elision

-- Rust has a set of rules for implicit lifetime annotations that are known as the lifetime elision rules.
+- Rust has a set of rules for implicit lifetime annotations that are known as the _lifetime elision rules_.
 These aren't rules for programmers to follow; they're a set of particular cases that the compiler will consider, and if your code fits these cases, you don't need to write the lifetimes explicitly.

-- The compiler uses three rules to figure out what lifetimes references have when there aren't explicit annotations.
-The first rule applies to input lifetimes, and the second and third rules apply to output lifetimes.
+- The compiler uses _three rules_ to figure out what lifetimes references have when there aren't explicit annotations.
 If the compiler gets to the end of the three rules and there are still references for which it can't figure out lifetimes, the compiler will stop with an error.

-  - The first rule is that each parameter that is a reference gets its own lifetime parameter.
-In other words, a function with one parameter gets one lifetime parameter: fn foo<'a>(x: &'a i32); a function with two parameters gets two separate lifetime parameters: fn foo<'a, 'b>(x: &'a i32, y: &'b i32); and so on.
+  1. Each parameter that is a reference gets its own lifetime parameter.
+In other words, a function with one parameter gets one lifetime parameter: `fn foo<'a>(x: &'a i32);` a function with two parameters gets two separate lifetime parameters: `fn foo<'a, 'b>(x: &'a i32, y: &'b i32);` and so on.

-  - The second rule is if there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: fn foo<'a>(x: &'a i32) -> &'a i32.
+  2. If there is exactly one input lifetime parameter, that lifetime is assigned to all output lifetime parameters: `fn foo<'a>(x: &'a i32) -> &'a i32`.

-  - The third rule is if there are multiple input lifetime parameters, but one of them is &self or &mut self because this is a method, the lifetime of self is assigned to all output lifetime parameters.
+  3. If there are multiple input lifetime parameters, but one of them is `&self` or `&mut self`, the lifetime of `self` is assigned to all output lifetime parameters.
 This third rule makes methods much nicer to read and write because fewer symbols are necessary.